cannin/slugify/README.md

 # slugify
 ## Overview

-Takes a string and makes a user friendly and URL valid string
+Takes a string and makes a user friendly and URL valid string.

+**This package has no dependencies and relies on base R functions**

 ## Installation
 ```R